 If you are truly committed to delivering the best user experience possible, then avoid an advertising-based business model at all costs.
 Make your experience great enough that users see the value in paying for it themselves.
 Make your users your primary customer. ”

 I agree the digital advertising can create a race to the bottom, offering digital heroin to maximize onscreen attention instead of off screen impact or benefits, see “Superstimulus: Refining Online Interactions into Digital Heroin.”
-I heard Jared given a talk on

 + + +

 “You always have prior information before you do an experiment, because something motivated you to do the experiment.”

 John D. Cook tweeting as “Data Science Fact” (@DataSciFact)